aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/link/_index.md

 ﻿---
-title: "Link"
-second_title: "Header or Footer of a section"
+title: "Link headers/footers of a section to the previous one"
 type: docs
 url: /headers-and-footers/link/
-description: "Links headers/footers of a section to the previous one."
+description: "Link headers/footers of a section to the previous one"
 weight: 80
 ---

-Links headers / footers of the section to the previous one.
+Links headers/footers of the section to the previous one.

-## Links headers/footers of section to the previous one REST API
+## Link headers/footers of a section to the previous one REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|